The Study Abroad Programme

 Pre Arrival Information

 As long as you arrive on Arrival Day (25 September 2021 or 4 January 2022), we will collect you from Manchester International Airport and transport you to your accommodation on campus.
+We will advise you if the UK Government requires you to arrive earlier to self-isolate.

 The University will begin an international orientation programme as soon as you arrive.
 This will include on-site support at Aigburth Park, information workshops, local and city tours, including help to use public transportation, a campus tour of Hope Park and help with the registration processes.